 Edit your photos

 Free apps and photo editing software are everywhere.
 Blur or blackout identifying features when necessary, and don’t save the unedited version on a public app.
-Learn more about other ways to support the Black Lives Matter movement and become anti-racist than just protesting.
+Learn what anti-racism means and what it means to be anti-racist.

 Consider your motivation